-In its recent decision in Mutual Pharmaceutical Co. v.
-Bartlett, 133 S. Ct.
-2466 (U.S. 2013) (decided June 24, 2013), the United States Supreme Court revisited Mensing impossibility pre-emption in reviewing a \$21 million judgment against the manufacturer of a generic form of sulindac based on a design defect theory.
+\$21 million judgment against the manufacturer of a generic form of sulindac based on a design defect theory.
 The Bartlett Court concluded that New Hampshire's version of § 402A liability did not impose absolute liability on manufacturers, but instead, a "duty to design [their products] reasonably safely for the uses which [they] can foresee."
 Id. at 16.
-Under that state's risk-utility approach, increasing the usefulness of the drug or reducing its risks could only be accomplished by either redesigning the drug, an option foreclosed by the FDCA and by the fact that the drug was composed of only one molecule, or strengthening the warning on its label.
-The Court concluded that New Hampshire's law ultimately required the generic manufacturer to change sulindac's labeling, an action prohibited under federal law.
-By imposing a duty that mandated non-compliance with federal law, state law violated the Supremacy Clause, and hence, was pre-empted.
-However, the Court expressly reserved "for another day the question whether a true absolute-liability state-law system could give rise to absolute-liability pre-emption."
+Under that state's risk-utility approach, increasing the usefulness of the drug or reducing its risks could only be accomplished by; 1) redesigning the drug, which was an option foreclosed by the FDCA as well as by the fact that the drug was composed of only one molecule; or 2) strengthening the warning on its The Court concluded that, since a design change was impossible, label.
+New Hampshire's law ultimately required the generic manufacturer to change sulindac's labeling, which was prohibited under federal law. imposing a duty that mandated non-compliance with federal law, state law violated the Supremacy Clause, and hence, was pre-empted.
+However, the Court expressly reserved "for another day the question whether a true absolute-liability state-law system could give rise to absolute-liability preemption."
 Id. at 17 n.1.

-Against this backdrop, Generic Defendants contend that all of Mr. Hassett's claims are essentially failure to warn claims requiring them to change the label, and that the pre-emption issue herein is indistinguishable from that in Mensing.
+Against this backdrop, Generic Defendants contend that all of Plaintiffs' claims are essentially failure-to-warn claims requiring them to change the label and that the pre-emption issue herein is indistinguishable from that in Mensing.
 They compare portions of the master complaint herein with the Mensing complaint and argue that they present similar claims.
 They rely upon the persuasive impact of the "tsunami of cases" applying Mensing to pre-empt virtually all state tort claims against generic manufacturers.
 Appellants' brief at 17 quoting Bowman v.
 Wyeth, LLC, 2012 WL 684116, at 7 (D. Minn.
 2012).